 9. Letters to a Young Poet by Rainer Maria Rilke

 If you consider yourself a dark academia enthusiast, this book is your go-to.
-This compilation of the author’s letters to a budding poetry composer during the beginning of the 1920s is emotional as well as motivational.
+This compilation of the author’s letters to a budding poetry composer during the beginning of the 1920s is emotional and motivational.
 The writer explores a creator’s interaction with the external reality and their inner source of inspiration in a wonderfully crafted, lyrical exchange.

 10. Zen in the Art of Writing by Ray Bradbury